-Swami Agnivesh was born as Vepa Shyam Rao on 21st September 1939, the grandson of the Diwan (Chief Minister) of a princely state called Shakti, now in Chattisgarh.
-He gained law and business management degrees, became a lecturer in Calcutta and for a while also practised law.
-He comes from an orthodox Hindu family, but in 1968 he became a full-time worker of the Arya Samaj, a Hindu reformist movement, and two years later became a sanyasi, renouncing worldly possessions and becoming, in the process, Swami Agnivesh.
+Swami Agnivesh was born as Vepa Shyam Rao, grandson of the Diwan (Chief Minister) of a princely state called Shakti, now in Chattisgarh.
+He gained law and business management degrees, became a lecturer in Calcutta, and practised law for a while.
+He came from an orthodox Hindu family, but in 1968 he became a full-time worker of the Arya Samaj, a Hindu reformist movement.
+Two years later became a sanyasi, renouncing worldly possessions and becoming Swami Agnivesh.

 On the same date that he became a "renouncer", Agnivesh co-founded a political party, the Arya Sabha, to work for political order, founded on Arya Samaj principles.
 The principles were spelt out in a book published in 1974, Vaidik Samajvad (Vedic Socialism).
-This rejects the lopsided materialism of both capitalism and communism in favour of what the Arya Sabha constitution calls "social spirituality".
+This rejects the lopsided materialism of both capitalism and communism, favouring what the Arya Sabha constitution calls "social spirituality".

-During this period he began to denounce bonded labour, a cause for which he became well known.
-He founded the Bandhua Mukti Morcha (BMM, the Bonded Labour Liberation Front) in 1981, and is still its Chairperson.
-Swami Agnivesh puts the number of child labourers in India (despite constitutional provisions) at 65 million.
-Some are in debt bondage or have been pledged by parents in return for financial advances; some are lured by procurers who promise bright prospects after training.
-BMM has secured the release of more than 172,000 Indian workers, and has helped create a number of trade unions, including the All India Brick Kiln Workers, the Stone Quarry Workers and the Construction Workers.
-Working also at the international level, Agnivesh has also thrice been elected as Chairperson of the UN Trust Fund on Contemporary Forms of Slavery.
+Swami Agnivesh put the number of child labourers in India (despite constitutional provisions) at 65 million.
+Some in debt bondage or having been pledged by parents in return for financial advances; some lured by procurers who promise bright prospects after training.
+BMM has secured the release of more than 172,000 Indian workers and helped create several trade unions, including the All India Brick Kiln Workers, the Stone Quarry Workers and the Construction Workers.
+At the international level, Agnivesh was also thrice elected as Chairperson of the UN Trust Fund on Contemporary Forms of Slavery.

-Agnivesh has had a high profile with a number of social issues apart from child and bonded labour:
+Agnivesh had a high profile with many social issues apart from child and bonded labour:

-In 1987 he led a 18 day long 'padyatra' (march on foot) from Delhi to Deorala in Rajasthan to protest against sati (the immolation of widows on their husband's funeral pyres) following a particularly notorious incident.
+In 1987 he led an 18-day long 'padyatra' (march on foot) from Delhi to Deorala in Rajasthan to protest against sati (the immolation of widows on their husband's funeral pyres) following a particularly notorious incident.
 The march was stopped, and Agnivesh briefly gaoled, but both received widespread, sympathetic coverage.
 The Indian Parliament later enacted the Sati Prevention Act.
-Back in Delhi Agnivesh launched a campaign against female foeticide, which also resulted in legislation.
+Back in Delhi, Agnivesh launched a campaign against female foeticide, which also resulted in legislation.

-In 1988/89 he led a movement to secure the entry of 'untouchables' into Hindu temples which were discriminating against them.
-Again he was arrested but the action had a substantial impact on public opinion.
+In 1988/89, he led a movement to secure the entry of 'untouchables' into Hindu temples discriminating against them.
+Again he was arrested, but the action had a substantial impact on public opinion.

 In 1999, concerned about escalating religious fundamentalism and obscurantism, he helped to launch a multi-religious forum called Religions for Social Justice, which led a group of 55 religious leaders to the place where an Australian Christian missionary and his two sons had been burned to death in their sleep by Hindu religious fanatics.
 The leaders in The Times of India on the theme of religious tolerance and reconciliation, written by Agnivesh, attest to the impact of this initiative.
-For many years he has also written articles in leading newspapers jointly with a Christian priest, Rev. Valson Thampu.
+He wrote many articles in leading newspapers jointly with a Christian priest, Rev. Valson Thampu.

-In 2002 happened the massacre in Gujarat, which disturbed Swami Agnivesh deeply.
-He once again organized a group of 72 eminent religious-social leaders who spent five days in the violence affected areas of Gujarat and denounced the Hindu fundamentalist organizations and sectors responsible.
+After the 2002 massacre in Gujarat, which disturbed Swami Agnivesh deeply, he once again organised a group of 72 eminent religious-social leaders who spent five days in the violence-affected areas of Gujarat and denounced the Hindu fundamentalist organisations and sectors responsible.